-No matter your age or health status, it is important to understand your risk of memory loss and what you can do to protect your brain health.
+No matter your age or health status, it is important to understand what you can do to protect your brain health.

 Brain health is an increasing public health priority in the US, and in our Vermont communities.
-The proportion of Vermonters over the age of 65 is continuing to increase, predicting that more individuals and families will be impacted by memory loss and dementia
+The proportion of Vermonters over the age of 65 is continuing to increase, which means that more people will be impacted by memory loss, thinking problems and dementia.

 What is Brain Health?

 Brain health refers to one’s ability to remember, learn, play, concentrate and, generally, have a clear, active mind.
-That includes things like information management, logic, judgment, perspective, and wisdom.
+This includes things like information management, logic, judgment and perspective.
 Brain health is influenced by several factors, including genetics, diet, exercise, stress, sleep, and substance use.

-As we age, these abilities naturally change and it is normal to experience slower thinking speeds, trouble multitasking or occasionally forgetting things (i.e., misplacing items, forgetting a name you just learned, etc.) Memory changes that result in cognitive impairment, however, are not a normal part of aging.
+As we age, these abilities naturally change and it is normal to experience slower thinking speeds, trouble multitasking or occasionally forgetting things (i.e., misplacing items, forgetting a name you just learned, etc.).

 Warning Signs